-As a beginner starting out, everything is new and often a little intimidating for the first while.
+As a beginner starting out, everything is new this can be a little intimidating at first.
 Entering a gym seeing new faces and looking at all the different machines and weight equipment can seem hopeless in learning how to use them all...

 Most of us have been in this position, as we were beginners once ourselves, this article is going to help take a lot of guess-work out of weight training at this early stage.

 Before we get too far along in the beginner’s weight training routine/article, most gyms have some rules and lifting etiquette, so...